 Related: From Darwinian Conservatism: Nietzsche-Aristocratic Radical or Aristocratic Liberal?

-Another pomo quote from Dr. Steven Hicks:
+Another pomo quote from Dr. Stephen Hicks:

 ‘In the shorter term, postmodernism has caused an impoverishment of much of the academic humanities, both in the quality of the work being done and the civility of the debates.
 The sciences have been less affected and are relatively healthy.
 The social sciences are mixed.